DinkDonk/TimedShot/README.md

 ### Known Issues

-Camera preview is not at the correct orientation.
+- Camera preview is not at the correct orientation.
+- Absolutely not production ready